Retirement Planning With Stock Options And RSUs (Part 1: Pre-Retirement)

-Alert: Up to the filing deadline of your 2019 tax return in April 2020, you can make contributions that still count for the 2019 tax year.
+Alert: Up to the filing deadline of your 2019 tax return on July 15, 2020 (extended from April 15 because of the COVID-19 pandemic), you can make contributions that still count for the 2019 tax year.
 (IRS Publication 590-A has more information.)

 For the 2020 tax year, the contribution limits for a Roth IRA are $6,000 for a person under 50, and $7,000 for a person who is 50 or older before the end of the year.
 To be eligible for maximum contributions in 2020, married joint filers must have MAGI of $196,000 or less, and single filers must have MAGI of $124,000 or less.
 The phaseout range for partial contributions extends from there up to an income ceiling of $205,999 for married joint filers and up to $138,999 for single filers.
 Beyond that point, contributions are not allowed.